 - Keep your ego in check.
 When you start thinking you know all the answers, you stop listening to others and your growth stagnates.

 The following is based on Jocko Willink’s HYPERGROWTH presentation.
-To learn more about Jocko (and why our CEO sent his co-founder to train with him), listen to the full episode here.
+To learn more about Jocko (and why our CEO sent his co-founder to train with him),

 1. Practice extreme ownership